WilliamYue37/Elasticity-Simulator/README.md

 - Total mechanical energy

 ## Installation
 To install the program clone the repository to a local folder using:

 `git clone https://github.com/WilliamYue37/Elasticity-Simulator.git`

+Enter the repository folder using:

+`cd Elasticity-Simulator`

-Then run the program by entering:
+Then run the program by using the command:

-`simulation.py`
+`py simulation.py`

 ## Running the Simulation
 Enter the starting values (Mass, Elasticity, and Initial Height) into the table on the right and then press "Start".